 - Pain, bleeding or dizziness during and after placement.
 If these symptoms do not stop 30 minutes after placement, Mirena may not have been placed correctly.
 Your healthcare provider will examine you to see if Mirena needs to be removed or replaced.

 - Expulsion.
 Mirena may come out by itself.
 This is called expulsion.
 You may become pregnant if Mirena comes out.
-If you notice that Mirena has come out, use a backup birth control method like condoms and call your healthcare provider.
+If you think that Mirena has come out, use a backup birth control method like condoms and spermicide and call your healthcare provider.

 - Missed menstrual periods.
 About 2 out of 10 women stop having periods after 1 year of Mirena use.
 If you do not have a period for 6 weeks during Mirena use, call your healthcare provider.
 When Mirena is removed, your menstrual periods will come back.